eumel8/otc_elb/README.rst

 otc_elb
 =======

 OTC role for Elastic Load Balancer (ELB).
+There are 2 types of services:

+* Classic Loadbalancers (V1)
+* Enhanced Loadbalancers (V2)

+There are different API endpoints and differend functionalities.
+V1 has an asynchron job workflow.
+V2 works without jobs directly.

 Variables:
 ^^^^^^^^^^